HumphreyCurtis/GuardianCycle/web-application/friend-track-view/README.md

 Installed using `npm install mqtt`.

 The [mqtt.js](https://www.hivemq.com/blog/mqtt-client-library-mqtt-js/) library was used for the website client to capture MQTT messages.
-I found the documentation for this so difficult I ended up creating my own: [A taste of MQTT in React](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/).
+I found the documentation for this so difficult I ended up creating my own: [A taste of MQTT in React](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/) - now updated to solve websocket issue.

 ### mapbox